natural-stupidity/COMP3123-F21-Assignments/README.md

 The first assignment was mostly an introduction to Express and how to get things running on Postman, and the second was to show us how to combine front end and back end.
 For the second assignment, we were supposed to separate the front end and back end projects into separate folders, which is why they're in separate folders in this repo.
+Both assignments have the same main function of storing data about users or employees.

 ## Technical Details:
 ### Assignment 1:<br/>